calve/weechat-letschat/README.md

 [lets-chat](http://sdelements.github.io/lets-chat/) integration in
 [weechat](https://weechat.org/)

-This plugin is eavliy experimental and lacks of user-friendlyness
+This plugin is eavily experimental and lacks of user-friendlyness

 ## Installation and usage